Independent scholar of early British literature and the History of Science

 "'Oroonoko,' the Beach Read of 1688: Aphra Behn's novel thrilled readers and playgoers," by Eben Shapiro.
 Interviewed for and quoted in an article about the first professional woman writer in English and her novella about a kidnapped, enslaved African prince.

-EventS
+upcoming EventS

 Montclair Book Center